Electronic certification (E-cert)

 - approve and print export certificates.

-- increase the robustness of the pre-certification verification checks, by keeping verification information in one place
+- supports pre-certification verification checks, by keeping verification information in one place

-- improve the efficiency of the export certification process
+- improves the efficiency of the export certification process

-- reduce the total cost of verification and certification
+- reduces the total cost of verification and certification

-- reduce the likelihood of fraud – because paper certificates can be fraudulently used, providing border authorities with access to E-cert means they can validate the certificates online, which significantly improves the detection of fraudulent certificates
+- reduces the likelihood of fraud – because paper certificates can be fraudulently used, providing border authorities with access to E-cert means they can validate the certificates online

-- offer the ability to rapidly respond to changing market requirements
+- allows rapid response to changing market requirements

-- provide a means to improve the quality and range of data from which government and industry can make strategic decisions.
+- improves the quality and range of data from which government and industry can make strategic decisions.

 Getting help with E-cert and export requirements

 The regulatory requirements you need to meet to prepare your products for export depend on the type of product and the destination market.
-You can learn about the export requirements for various kinds of food sectors:
+Learn about the export requirements for different food sectors: